Master of Environmental Planning

 View course for international students.

 The Master of Environmental Planning is a holistic, interdisciplinary and flexible degree.
-It develops professional skills and knowledge in matters important to planning practice, while allowing you to pursue your special interests, such as environmental and resources management, sustainable development in urban and non-urban planning contexts, and planning for climate change adaptation.
+It develops professional skills and knowledge in matters important to planning practice, while allowing you to pursue your special interests, such as environmental and resources management, sustainable development, urban and regional planning, environmental law and policy and social impact assessment.

 - Offers real-life environmental consultancy projects for real clients through the Environmental Management Practice unit

-- Provides education and training in planning with particular emphasis on the interdisciplinary study of the environment
+- Provides education and training in urban and regional planning with particular emphasis on the interdisciplinary study of the environment

 |North Ryde (Sydney)|